bertofurth/Seagate-Central-Debian/README.md

 I have had some problems where occasionally the unit will fail under heavy load with "Segmentation Fault" style error messages.
 I have come to the conclusion that these are likely due to the CPU overheating.
-It seems that when the Seagate Central was manufactured, the heat dissipation characterstics of the unit were designed assuming that it would not be under sustained heavy CPU load.
+It seems that when the Seagate Central was manufactured, the heat dissipation characteristics of the unit were designed assuming that it would not be under sustained heavy CPU load.

 Unfortunatly the only remedy I can offer, other than manually modifying your unit to include